 I was SICK of cake.

-So here’s the self publishing lesson for folks like me who have little to no time to dedicate to your writing craft anyway.
-Focus on what you know.
+So here’s the self-publishing lesson for folks like me who have little to no time to dedicate to our writing craft: focus on what you know.
 Outsource what you don’t.
 Like it or not, self-publishing in the new world of self-publishing is not free.
 And while, in most of the products, you can exchange money for time, if you have it, some things are absolutely worth the financial investment.

 Finished your book and ready to upload to Amazon or Barnes and Noble?
 Great.
 Do it.
 Don’t expect your sales to skyrocket.
 Nothing personal.
 It’s just business.

 Lots of lessons can be learned from now successful authors for about the same cost as the price of a fancy coffee.
 Take advantage.
 Opt for an espresso and buy the book.
 Read about how you can benefit from avoiding their screw-ups.
 That’s measuring twice.
 That’s cutting the cake in half.

 Do I take my own advice?
 Not usually.
 That’s one of my endearing traits.

 Bottom line: Self-publishing isn’t free.
 There’s a lot more depth to the larger process than first meets the eye.
 Here’s a list of things you WANT to consider paying for: